 Download the Ethics Program Course Materials - Don't Cross that Line!

-Video replays of the Mandatory Ethics course will be held in the Bar office at the following times:
+A video replay of the Mandatory Ethics course will be held in the Bar office at the following time:

 If you have completed all of the admissions requirements, please bring your Request for Admission paperwork to the Bar office at the time of the Mandatory Ethics viewing.
 It can be notarized and turned in at that time, along with your dues payment.